-This still would work as a book to read after the loss of a pet for older children to help them comes to terms with their loss. [advanced picture book, ages 6 and up]
+This still would work as a book to read after the loss of a pet for older children to help them come to terms with their loss. [advanced picture book, ages 6 and up]

 3. The Day Tiger Rose Said Goodbye by Jane Yolen, illustrated by Jim LaMarche

 2. Dog Heaven by Cynthia Rylant

 I own this book and my Twitter friends mentioned this book the most often.
 It’s a special book about keeping all the good memories alive for Barney, a beloved dog. [picture book, ages 4 and up]